-I had the most wonderful time there (in fact my favorite part of my whole California trip!) and wanted to share the 3 best wineries for first-time visitors to Napa Valley.
-And why only 3 you might ask?
-Because 3 wineries is the perfect amount to visit in one day at a relaxed pace that allows you time to really enjoy your surroundings.
+I had the most beautiful time there (in fact my favorite part of my whole California trip!) and wanted to share the three best wineries for first-time visitors to Napa Valley.
+And why only three you might ask?
+Because three wineries is the perfect amount to visit in one day at a relaxed pace that allows you time to enjoy your surroundings.
 If you prefer not to travel to them on your own, there are many fun organized wine country tours that set everything up for you.

-One thing I read over and over again was that one of the biggest mistakes first-timers make when visiting Napa Valley is trying to squeeze in too many wineries in one day.
+One thing I read over again was that one of the biggest mistakes first-timers make when visiting Napa Valley is trying to squeeze in too many wineries in a day.
 Don’t be that person!
-3 wineries is the sweet spot.
+Three wineries is the sweet spot.
 Most wineries open at 10 am and close at 5 pm, so you have a solid 7 hours to get your drink on!

 I’ve put together the perfect itinerary for first-time visitors, so read on to see my list of the best wineries in Napa Valley.
-Each one of these wineries has something special to offer.
+Each one of these wineries has something unique to offer.